dseichter/VATValidation/README.md

 ## Graphical User Interface

-I provide a graphical user interface for single and batch validation.
+The VAT Validation provides a graphical user interface for single and batch validation.
+It can be used on every workplace and does not need to be installed or any other 3rd party components.

 ### Single Validation